dweaver/unbox/README.md

 Unbox is an example of a customer registration site for [Exosite](https://exosite.com)-connected products.
 It's a seed project intended to be a starting point for a product website.

 This is in development and an experiment rather than an official/supported Exosite product.
-That said, please do let me know what you think!
+That said, please do let me know if you use it and have suggestions.

 ## Setup